Shortcuts Without Reaching

 Quick tap

 When enabled, a quick tap-and-release always produces the letter, even if another key was pressed during the tap window.
-This is especially helpful for fast typists.
+This is especially helpful for fast typists who sometimes roll keys.

 These are techniques being explored in the mechanical keyboard community.
 Some are in KeyPath today, others are planned or available through custom Kanata config.